Updated

 From left, Senate Majority Leader Chuck Schumer, D-N.Y., Sen. Richard Blumenthal, D-Conn., Sen. Marsha Blackburn, R-Tenn., Sen. Ed Markey, D-Mass., and Sen. Bill Cassidy, R-La., hold a media availability after Senate passage of The Kids Online Safety and Privacy Act and the Children and Teens' Online Privacy Protection Act in the Capitol on Tuesday, July 30, 2024.

-Sen. Blackburn grilled the Secret Service on Tuesday about the public's trust in the agency following the July 13 assassination attempt against former President Trump.
-(Bill Clark/CQ-Roll Call, Inc via Getty Images)
+Sen. Marsha Blackburn grilled the Secret Service's acting director on Tuesday about the public's trust in the agency in the wake of the July 13 assassination attempt against former President Trump.
+(Bill Clark/CQ-Roll Call via Getty Images/File)

 The counter sniper who wrote the email apparently sent it to the entire Uniform Division as more information about the assassination attempt became public, according to Crabtree.